phac-nml/irida/doc/user/tutorials/mentalist/index.md

 Selecting a Pipeline
 ====================

-Once inside the cart, you can select a pipeline from the available pipeline grid:
+Once inside the cart all available pipelines will be listed in the main area of the page.

-![select-a-pipeline-view.png][]
+![pipeline-select][]

 For this tutorial, we will select the **MentaLiST MLST Pipeline**.